SAP-samples/teched2023-XP265/exercises/ex0/README.md

-# Accessing the SAP Cloud Identity Services tenant
+# Getting started

-## Users
+## Accessing the SAP Cloud Identity Services tenant

 For this session you will need access to a SAP Cloud Identity Service (SCI) tenant and a SAP SuccessFactors instance.